mnmly/sfpc-seesaw/Readme.md

-# balance-server
+# sfpc-seesaw

-  *The server and frontend for the balance ball game project for SFPC final.*
+  *The server and frontend for a seesaw project for SFPC final.*

-  It allows anyone to controll the balance ball game (simply servo on arduino...) from practically anywhere with internet connection.
+  It allows anyone to controll the seesaw game (simply servo on arduino...) from practically anywhere with internet connection.
   This app sets up the server and frontend for mobile users, and uses device's acceleration to tilt like a seesaw.

-  At final event for SFPC, I called up a friend in Portland from NYC, and have him played the game by video skyping :)
+  At final event for SFPC in NYC, I skyped a friend in Portland and have him played the game while taking a video of seesaw so he can see it :)

-  Simultaneously You need run `balance-arduino-client`.
+  Simultaneously You need run `sfpc-seesaw-arduino`.
   It will be responsible for recieving the tilt infomation from this app and reflecting the change on arduino's servo.

 ## Installation